 Westlock Gospel Chapel (WGC) has the privilege of having many opportunities to minister to children and youth through our various programs and services.
-This follows the concerns of Jesus Christ, who insisted that children should have opportunity to be brought to him and not hindered (Matthew 19:14 and 18:5).
+This follows the concerns of Jesus Christ, who insisted that children should have opportunity to be brought to Him and not hindered (Matthew 19:14 and 18:5).
 Jesus also had strong words to say against anyone who would interfere with children or cause them to sin (Matthew 18:6).
-Unfortunately, we live in a society where we see that love, respect and protection of children is neglected, and abuse occurs.
+Unfortunately, we live in a society where we see that love, respect and protection of children is neglected and abuse occurs.

-At WGC, we have made a commitment to provide a safe environment for children and youth.
+At WGC, we have made a commitment to provide a safe environment for children and youth, as well as our volunteers and staff.